 - Edit the trivia/note fields

 The reason some fields are not editable to normal users, is the potential for vandalism or accidental vandalism.
-However, if you have information that you feel is pertinent, please feel free to let the staff know in any number of ways - we have a Slack team where you can chat with us directly, you can post in the Fix me beautiful thread on our forum, or just add a comment if the item in question is a production, graphic or music.
+However, if you have information that you feel is pertinent, please feel free to let the staff know in any number of ways - we have a Discord where you can chat with us directly, you can post in the Fix me beautiful thread on our forum, or just add a comment if the item in question is a production, graphic or music.

 We feel placing productions in as accurate a timeframe as possible is key to documenting history, and as such we have in place a very flexible date system.
 For one, it accepts dates in a multitude of formats, and we are as accurate as the information on hand allows - that is, a date can be either "1988", "april 1988" or "4 april 1988", depending on what we know.

 For some productions, there is no information released with the production to indicate a release date, and in these cases we feel it's better to not enter information without a proper source of information.
 In other cases, circumstancial evidence can provide the date without it being present in the production; for instance a different production can mention it came out the previous month, or some party results can reveal it was released at that event.
-If so, please document the source of information whenever possible - use the comment field or talk to us on our Slack team, and we'll make sure the info gets into the trivia field.
+If so, please document the source of information whenever possible - use the comment field or talk to us on our Discord server, and we'll make sure the info gets into the trivia field.

 We commonly sanitize titles for consistency, unless where the production clearly defines it is to be presented with an "incorrect" capitalization or other stylized presentation.
 We commonly capitalize the first letter of all words (like for instance also Discogs does).

 For some general info, tips and guidelines about screenshots on Demozoo, consult this article.